davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-When this file is named `trusted.keystore` and is placed in one of these three well-known locations, Spring Boot for {pivotal-gemfire-name}
-automatically configures your client to use SSL socket connections.
+When this file is named `trusted.keystore` and is placed in one of these three well-known locations, Spring Boot for VMware GemFire automatically configures your client to use SSL socket connections.